 - Use a mask so you don’t breathe in any cement dust.

-- Working on a flat surface with a tarp (the patio), fill the toes of the boots with mixed Quickcrete, then set the ladder feet into the boots.
+- Working on a flat surface like a patio protected with a tarp, fill the toes of the boots with mixed Quickcrete, then set the ladder feet into the boots.

 - Use a spoon to fill all the gaps around the ladder feet (within the boots) with more mixed Quickcrete.